BananaAcid/imapbox/README.md

 > - **Compatibility with polo2ro's version is preserved**
 >
 > Some new features:
+> - Webhooks for automation or notifiction ... or both
 > - Server mode (execute, defined by cron compatible config string)
 > - Test only mode (login credentials test), optionally output list of folders
 > - Argument to specify a specific config file